 Do lenders accept digital payroll documents

-Yes, most UK lenders accept digital payroll records as long as they are clear and professionally presented.
+Most UK lenders accept digital records if they are clear and properly formatted.

 Why do lenders compare payslips with bank statements

-They use bank statements to confirm income shown on payroll records is actually received.
+To confirm that income shown on payslips is actually received.